 The chart below shows how a reverse merger happens (and its steps).

-The company is now worth more than $26 billion.
+- DraftKings – The company went public in a SPAC and is now worth more than $20 billion.

 Reverse Merger VS IPO